Welcome to Solva!

 Solva Community Council

-Solva Community Council meets once a month (apart from August) at the Memorial Hall in the village.
+Solva Community Council meets once a month (apart from August).
 The links below will take you to pages with more information about the council.